Ear Infections

 Swimmer’s Ear

-Swimmer’s Ear, or otitis externa, occurs when water that contains bacteria enters the ear.
+Swimmer’s Ear, or otitis externa, occurs when excess water or water that contains bacteria enters the ear.
 The moist environment of the ear canal enables the bacteria to flourish, causing inflammation and infection.

 Seek medical care at the first sign of an infection.
 Severe pain or fever warrants an immediate call to your doctor or a trip to the ER.